CarlosChicata/privacimiento/Certifications/README.md

 ## Comments
 I Think that course is a short version of "Data privacy: a runbook for engineers"; but i think it will give you a wide view of privacy engineering world with some points of exercises to understand the concepts.
 This is a technical view.

+## Dark patterns in privacy of "Implement Privacy"
+### Skills:
+* Learn about what is dark pattern and its important.
+* Learn about dark patterns in privacy and its taxonomy.
+* Learn about cognitive biases and its common cases in UX.

+### Comments
+This is a good point to want to learn how the UX/UI can affect the privacy of users bases in the explotation of common cognitive biases to share data that they don't want.
+It's short but important to know.